 Increasingly frequent

 Medicanes are not new phenomena.
 They have been observed episodically since the introduction of satellite measurements.
-Until 2015, one was counted every 2 at 5 years in average. but in recent years we have seen an increase in the frequency of medicanes from mid-summer to late fall, this confirms the increasing probability that this phenomenon will become recurrent with global warming, in the same way as the Mediterranean rainy episodes (cévenols episods).
+Until 2015, one was counted every 2 up to 5 years in average. but in recent years we have seen an increase in the frequency of medicanes from mid-summer to late fall, this confirms the increasing probability that this phenomenon will become recurrent with global warming, in the same way as the Mediterranean rainy episodes (cévenols episods).

-Recently, Greece was hit in the night of 18 until 19 September 2020 by the violent winds and heavy rains of the medicane "Ianos".
+Recently, Greece was hit in the night of 18 until 19 th 2020 by the violent winds and heavy rains of the medicane "Ianos".
 These have caused flooding in the southern part of the country, from the Peloponnese to the center-east.
 The strongest winds averaged 60 knots with gusts locally stronger than 85 knots on the Ionian Islands and in particular the Kefalonia Islands, Leucade and Zante.
 This system also caused waves of over 5 meters offshore.
-In addition, torrential rains accompanied this episode of bad weather with 100 at 200 mm surveyed over large areas and locally up to 400 mm on the mountains foothills in central Greece and Peloponnese.
+In addition, torrential rains accompanied this episode of bad weather with 100 up to 200 mm surveyed over large areas and locally up to 400 mm on the mountains foothills in central Greece and Peloponnese.
 The damage to the yachting industry was considerable

 How to forecast and anticipate